🎓 Program Overview

 - Clean Architecture: the dependency rule, layer responsibilities (Domain, Application, Infrastructure, Presentation), and why it matters for long-lived codebases

-- Domain layer: entities, value objects, domain events, aggregates, and domain services β the business logic core that has no dependencies
+- Domain layer: entities, value objects, domain events, aggregates, and domain services — business logic with no external dependencies

 - Application layer: use cases as command and query handlers, the application service pattern, and DTOs

-- CQRS with MediatR: separating commands (writes) from queries (reads), pipeline behaviours as cross-cutting middleware, and the mediator pattern
+- CQRS with MediatR: separating commands (writes) from queries (reads) and pipeline behaviours as cross-cutting middleware

 - MediatR pipeline behaviours: validation (FluentValidation), logging, caching, and performance monitoring as reusable pipeline steps